SAP Articles

 Why Manufacturing Requires Industry-Specific ERP

-Here’s the thing—manufacturing isn’t like retail or accounting or logistics.
+Here’s something you need to know — manufacturing isn’t like retail or accounting or logistics.
 It’s more layered.
 You’re juggling BOMs, routings, shift schedules, machine calibrations, scrap rates… the list goes on.

 A generic ERP might claim it can “do manufacturing,” but more often than not, it’s built around financials.
 The operational side gets bolted on as an afterthought.
 And while that might work in theory, in practice, it tends to show cracks under pressure.
 You might be able to track inventory, but can you trace a defective part back to the original lot?
 Or manage overlapping production orders on shared equipment?